 Meet the Dean

-I am thrilled to join Western Washington University as the next Dean of the College of the Environment!
-My connection to the natural world was forged on our small farm in Minnesota where I grew up tapping maple trees, watering chickens, detasseling corn, and reading books.
-This is just one example of the many paths and diverse experiences of the environment that lead students, faculty, and staff to our college.
-Our departments of Environmental Science, Environmental Studies, and Urban and Environmental Planning and Policy offer robust degrees that prepare students for a wide range of careers.
-As a student you can study marine science, climate change, urban planning, environmental justice, terrestrial ecology, environmental education, indigenous ecological knowledge, disaster resilience, data science, toxicology, environmental policy, geography, journalism, food and farming, water resources, energy studies, and the list goes on!
+We are committed to empowering students with the knowledge, skills, and experience they need to adopt solutions-oriented approaches and work collaboratively across a host of fields to be ready to address the complex environmental challenges we now face.
+Our Environmental Sciences, Environmental Studies, and Urban and Environmental Planning and Policy departments offer robust degrees that prepare students for a wide range of careers.
+Our students study marine science, climate change, urban planning, environmental justice, terrestrial ecology, environmental education, Indigenous ecological knowledge, disaster resilience, data science, toxicology, environmental policy, geography, journalism, food and farming, water resources, energy studies, and the list goes on!

 Teena Gabrielson, PhD